apluslms/a-plus/courses/README.md

 		* `cwd`: if set, this sets the current working directory for the generator program.
 Start the path from the course directory (course key as the first directory).
+	* `max_submissions_before_regeneration`: (optional, only usable in personalized exercises) defines how many times the student may submit before the personalized exercise is regenerated (the exercise instance is changed to another one).
+If unset, the exercise is never regenerated.

 	Rest of the attributes are exercise type specific.